wethod/learning-center-source/content/pipeline/index.md

 ### Billing group
 {{< img-center src="/uploads/2021/07/30/screen-shot-2021-07-30-at-12-14-34.png">}}

 Sometimes you want to link several projects together and handle the invoice plan from a single central project.
 This can be done using a billing group.

 To create a new billing group visit the invoice plan of a project you wish to link and click on the "Delegate invoice plan" button.
 Now select a project that will be used as the billing group master.
 Please mind that not all projects can be added to a billing group, in fact to be part of a billing group a project must:

 * **Not be "Invoice Driven"**: The project job order category should not be marked as "Invoice driven budget".
 * **Not have any invoices**.
 * **Not have a multicurrency budget**.
 At the moment we only support projects using the master currency.
 * **Not be archived**.

 Once your new billing group is created you can access the group invoice plan from the master project invoice plan page.
 The invoice plan total it's made by the sum of all projects totals and you should plan accordingly.

 {{< img-center src="/uploads/2021/07/30/screen-shot-2021-07-30-at-12-15-06.png">}}

 Trying to access the invoice plan of a linked project will result in an error since now every operations should be performed from the master project.
 For example if you wish to generate a new invoice for a project that is part of a group you have to assign the invoice to the master project.
 If you wish to unlink a project from a group you can either:

 * Access the master project invoice plan -> click on the "Show linked projects" button -> Click on the "unlink" button next to the name of the project you wish to unlink.
- * Access the linked project invoice plan -> Click on the "Revoke delagation" button.
+* Access the linked project invoice plan -> Click on the "Revoke delegation" button.

 Beware that since you have removed a project from the group the total will change.
 If you master invoice plan was set on "manual" mode you will have to adjust your plan to reflect the changes.

 ### Intercompany Projects